MicrosoftDocs/windows-itpro-docs/windows/configuration/taskbar/includes/simplify-quick-settings-layout.md

 ### Simplify Quick Settings Layout

-If you enable this policy, Quick Settings is reduced to only having the WiFi, Bluetooth, Accessibility, and VPN buttons.
-The brightness slider, volume slider, and battery indicator and link to the Settings app.
-If you disable or don't configure this policy setting, the regular Quick Settings layout will appear whenever Quick Settings is invoked.
+- If you enable this policy, Quick Settings is reduced to only having the Wi-Fi, Bluetooth, Accessibility, and VPN buttons.
+The brightness slider, volume slider, and battery indicator and link to the Settings app
+- If you disable or don't configure this policy setting, the regular Quick Settings layout appears whenever Quick Settings is invoked

 |  | Path |
 |--|--|